how to find out what the fishing report is for mcgaffey and cibola county

 The first non-native settler was Don Jesus Maria Blea.
 He started ranching in the surface area with a few other families in 1864, establishing Los Alamitos ("Fiddling Cottonwoods").
 Less than twenty years later, the Atlantic and Pacific Railroad contracted 3 Canadian brothers, Angus, Lewis, and John Grant, to build track through the area.
 When they reached Los Alamitos in 1881, they set upward a coaling station.
 A tent camp for thousands of workers sprang up on the westward side of the settlement.
 Grant'due south Army camp was named subsequently the brothers.
 Though a mail office was established with the name of Grants in 1882, locals connected to refer to information technology as Grant'south Military camp.
 When the railroad arrived, they called it Grant'southward Station.

-Grants by the mining museum and visitor center From Railroad to Route 66
+From Railroad to Route 66

 Simon Bibo, an entrepreneur, purchased acreage from Don Jesus Maria Blea in the early on 1880s.
 He opened a store and a hotel and sold the remaining property to other local businessmen.
 Within a couple of years, a commercial district sprang upwards along the tracks.
 The railroad was the economical anchor for the local economy throughout the tardily 1800s; however, it wasn't the only industry.
 The water resource attracted ranchers and homesteaders and the timber in the Zuni Mountains attracted logging companies.